NVIDIA/TensorRT-LLM/docs/source/perf_best_practices.md

 ### Horizontal Fusion in Gated-MLP

 Horizontal fusion in Gated-MLP combines two Matmul operations into a single one followed by a separate SwiGLU kernel.
+However, for FP8 PTQ, the downside is slight reduction of accuracy because one of the quantization scaling factors are discarded.

 If both model and batch sizes are large, it is recommended to enable the feature by using the `--use_fused_mlp` argument with `trtllm-build`.
-When the workload is very small, it is not recommended to enable that feature.
+When the workload is very small, or if you're using FP8 PTQ and the accuracy after enabling it does not satisfy your requirement, it is not recommended to enable that feature.

+### GEMM Plugin

+The GEMM plugin utilizes NVIDIA cuBLASLt to perform GEMM operations.
+On FP16 and BF16, it's recommended to be enabled for better performance and smaller GPU memory usage.
+On FP8, it's recommended to be disabled.

 ### BERT Attention Plugin and Context Fused Multi-Head Attention